tttppp/ragl/rules.md

 * 12% Season Finisher prizes
 * 15% Mapmaker who wins the preliminary community voted map competition.

 1.5.1.1 Prize payments are subject to transfer fees and consequently it is not worth paying very small prizes.
 If a prize is less than €5 then it will be omitted.
 Prizes will be allocated in the order Masters Champion, Mapmaker prize, Masters 2nd, Season Finisher, Masters 3rd.
 So for example a €20 prize pool will be split in the ratio 38:15 between Masters Champion and the winning mapmaker, giving ~€15 and ~€5 respectively.
-If trying to include a prize for 2nd place the minimum prize would drop to ~€4, and so only two prizes would be awarded.
+When trying to split the €20 prize pool three ways (i.e. including a prize for 2nd place) then the minimum prize would drop to ~€4 which is not allowed.

-1.5.2 Players who successfully finished the Group Stage and did not win any other prize will be entered into the Season finisher prize draw.
+1.5.2 If there are at least four prizes then players who successfully finished the Group Stage and did not win any other prize will be entered into the Season finisher prize draw.
 Note that if players drop from the Playoffs then they are not eligible for the top three prizes, but could still win a Season finisher prize.

 1.5.2.1 The season finisher prize pool will be split into some number of season finisher prizes and those players with more unused strikes will have a higher chance of winning a prize.
 (Nb.
 Due to the implementation of the prize draw the chance of winning may not be proportional to the number of strikes a player has left)

 1.5.3 Prize pools are completely voluntary and are not expected to be significant each season.
-If the prize pool for a particular season is thin the exact spread and rewards will be carefully considered.

 1.5.4 Players may be ineligable for prizes if they are based in countries on economic sanctions lists (for example PayPal is currently not operating in Russia).
 We reserve the right to reassign or roll over prizes to the next season if this is the case.